Sitges • Spain

 A sea-side town just outside Barcelona, a perfect retreat of sand, sea and sun.
-Known for its liberalism and its easy lifestyle, its not one would expect from a coastal resort town in Spain.
+Known for its liberalism and its easy lifestyle, it is not one would expect from a coastal resort town in Spain.

-Its close proximity to Barcelona and easy connections from the airport make this a destination a perfect get-away.
-Only 40 kilometers southwest of Barcelona, access is easy and cheap, should the weather change its a great way to explore Barcelona.
+Its close proximity to Barcelona and easy connections from the airport makes this a destination a perfect get-away.
+Only 40 kilometres southwest of Barcelona, access is easy and cheap, should the weather change its a great way to explore Barcelona.

 There are several beaches to choose from, some in the town centre or main beach but others are much more characteristic within walking distance. the town centre beaches are divided into family, adult and gay beaches but all are clothing mandatory.

 Nudist beaches can be found nearby and fill up quickly by afternoon, best times are to be early and escape the cooking midday sun, or rent a beach umbrella and spend the whole day chilling it the warm air, listening to the waves or simply floating in saltwater to cool off from the heat.